What Is the Texas Optimization Program?

 - administrative policies.

 Once performance-limiting factors are identified, the water system can begin to correct the problems.
 Frequently, the water system has all of the expertise that it needs to address the performance-limiting factors.
 However, in other cases, the plant may need the help of qualified engineers or other consultants.
 Some technical assistance may also be available from TCEQ staff that work in the Texas Optimization Program.
-Some of these staff members are assigned to the Field Operations Division and others work on the Surface Plant Evaluation Team in the central office.
+Some of these staff members are assigned to the Office of Compliance and Enforcement and Water Supply Division staff.

 Comprehensive Performance Evaluations (CPE)